quattor/quattor.github.com/_posts/2012-07-10-news-component-migration.md

 components will stay in SVN.

 All core components are already in the
-[the Sourceforge Git repository](git://quattor.git.sourceforge.net/gitroot/quattor/core-ncm-components).
+[the SourceForge Git repository](git://quattor.git.sourceforge.net/gitroot/quattor/core-ncm-components).
 We'll do the same for the Grid-based ones.

 Stay tuned to
 [our Google+ page](https://plus.google.com/u/0/b/106108753304191902209/106108753304191902209/posts)